Section 5. Data we process and the legal basis for prospects of collection

 - Dispose of unnecessary documentation that is no longer relevant and is taking up useful storage space;

-- Promote the digitisation of documentation as may be reasonably possible in order to minimize the use of storage space required to store documentation, as well as to promote a sustainable use of paper and printing consumables.
+- Promote the digitisation of documentation as may be reasonably possible in order to minimize the use of storage space required to store documentation, as well as to promote sustainable use of paper and printing consumables.

-- Documentation is held and recorded by the Malta University Language School.
+Documentation is held and recorded by the Malta University Language School.
 This Policy is therefore applicable to all such documentation.
 It will be the responsibility of the Malta University Language School and its Data Controller to ensure that all provisions of this Policy are adhered to.

 - Personal Data of students;

 - Documents relating to the VISA application process

 7.1 In order to ensure a productive and safe learning environment for teenage students at Malta University Language School, the ‘Agreement for the Teen Summer Program for parents / legal guardians ‘document must be understood and signed by both parents and children before arrival in Malta.

 7.2 Parents or legal guardians must insist that their child abides by the rules of the school.
 This includes that teenagers are not allowed to leave the building complex unaccompanied by the group supervisor and to exceed the curfew from 23:30 during the week and 01:00 on weekends.

 7.3 Parents or legal guardians should fully cooperate with the school’s principal, his or her representative, as well as administrative staff if any concerns arise about the child’s behavior.
 Upon arrival at the University Residence, teenagers must leave a refundable deposit of €50 for the keys.
 This will be refunded on departure, provided that no damage has been done to the school or accommodation by the student.